agentrickard/domain/README.txt

 sections 2.4 through 2.6.

 ----
-2.1 Patches to Drupal Core
+2.1 Patch to Drupal Core

-The following patches are optional.
+The following patch is optional.
 They affect advanced behavior of the Domain Access module.

-Patches are distributed in the 'patches' folder of the download.
+The patch is distributed in the 'patches' folder of the download.

-To apply these patches, place them in your root Drupal folder.
+To apply the patch, copy the file to your root Drupal folder.
 Then follow the instructions at: http://drupal.org/patch/apply

 ----
 2.1.1 multiple_node_access.patch

-You should apply this patch only if you use Domain Access along with another Node Access module, such as Organic Groups (OG).
+You should apply this patch only if you use Domain Access along with another Node Access module, such as Organic Groups (OG), and have need of advanced access controls.

 The multiple_node_access.patch allows Drupal to run more than one node access control scheme in parallel.
 Instead of using OR logic to